saltysystems/overworld/doc/demo.md

 ok
 ```

 Let's also try to join the server as a player from the shell.
-First we need to create a Saline session:
+First we need to create a Overworld session:
 ```
-8> S = saline_session:new().
+8> S = ow_session:new().
 {session,-576460752303423295,undefined,none,false,0,
          undefined,undefined}
 ```